UNT-CAS/LicenseManager/Examples/README.md

 Each Function has it's own set of examples.
 It should be obvious, but the function's example's file name starts with the function's name; followed by a description of the test.

+- JSON File: Used for tracking concurrency per product.
+- CSV File: Used for logging denials.
+This is so we can report on how many times a denial has been issued.

 ## Test Entry

 ```powershell